Is it Normal for a New Furnace to Smell?

 3 Other Furnace Smells You Shouldn’t Ignore

 While it’s less common for a new system to need furnace repair, it happens.
-Here are three other odors you should look out for and what they might mean.
+Here are three other scents you should keep an eye out for and what they might mean.